-In October 2012, our Board of Directors adopted a program that provided for stock repurchases of up to \$500 million of our outstanding shares of common stock through December 31, 2013.
-In September 2013, our Board of Directors increased the authorized amount to \$1 billion of our outstanding shares of common stock and extended its authorization through December 31, 2014.
-In January 2014, our Board of Directors increased the authorized amount by an additional \$1 billion of our outstanding shares of common stock through December 31, 2015.
+Our Board of Directors adopted a program that authorizes repurchases of our common stock up to \$2 billion.
+In October 2015, our Board of Directors extended its authorization through December 31, 2016.
 Shares of our common stock may be purchased in the open market, including through block purchases, or through privately negotiated transactions, or pursuant to any trading plan that may be adopted in accordance with Rule 10b5-1 of the Securities Exchange Act of 1934, as amended.
 The timing, manner, price and amount of any repurchases will be determined at our discretion and the program may be suspended, terminated or modified at any time for any reason.
-We intend to only consider repurchasing shares of our common stock at a discount to our net asset value, the net asset value of our current net asset value per common share.
+Among other factors, we intend to only consider repurchasing shares of our common stock when the purchase price is less than our estimate of our current net asset value per common share.
 Generally, when we repurchase our common stock at a discount to our net asset value, the net asset value of our remaining shares of common stock outstanding increases.
 In addition, we do not intend to repurchase any shares from directors, officers or other affiliates.
 The program does not obligate us to acquire any specific number of shares, and all repurchases will be made in accordance with Rule 10b-18, which sets certain restrictions on the method, timing, price and volume of stock repurchases.

-During fiscal year 2014, we repurchased approximately 3.4 million shares of our common stock at an average repurchase price of \$22.10 per share, including expenses, totaling \$74 million.
-During fiscal year 2013, we repurchased approximately 40.3 million shares of our common stock at an average repurchase price of \$21.25 per share, including expenses, totaling \$856 million.
-During fiscal year 2012, we repurchased 2.7 million shares of our common stock at an average repurchase price of \$29.00 per share, including expenses, totaling \$77 million.
-As of December 31, 2014, the total remaining amount authorized for repurchases of our common stock was \$992 million.
+During fiscal year 2015, we repurchased 15.3 million shares of our common stock at an average repurchase price of \$18.58 per share, including expenses, totaling \$285 million.
+As of December 31, 2015, the total remaining amount authorized for repurchases of our common stock was \$707 million.